 Any legal questions / complaints / claims regarding this Agreement are under Polish law and jurisdiction for users all around the world except users resident in the USA, who are under California law and jurisdiction.

-18.1 If you have concerns or issues with us, we hope we can resolve them quickly and amicably through www.playgwent.com/contact-support.
+18.1 If you have concerns or issues with us, we hope we can resolve them quickly and amicably through Gwent support service accessible at www.playgwent.com/contact-support.
 However, we recognize that occasionally there might be legal disputes which are not so easily resolved.
 In this section we explain what happens if there is a legal dispute.

-We and you agree to resolve all disputes and claims between us in individual binding arbitration.
-This includes without limitation any claims arising from this Agreement, any part of the relationship between you and us or your use of Gwent or other CD PROJEKT RED games and services.
+Arbitration: We and you agree to resolve all disputes and claims between us in individual binding arbitration.
+This includes without limitation any claims arising from this Agreement, any part of the relationship between you and GOG or CD PROJEKT RED.
 This section applies whether the dispute or claim is based in contract, tort, statute, fraud, unfair competition, misrepresentation or any other legal doctrine.

 How to start an arbitration:

 If either of us wants to commence arbitration, then they have to send the other side a written notice setting out the basis of the claim and what remedy the commencing side wants from the other side.
 A printed version of this Agreement and of any notice given in electronic form shall be admissible to the same extent and subject to the same conditions as other business documents and records originally generated and maintained in printed form.
 If you send a notice to us, please send by mail and by email.
 You or we may bring an arbitration at any reasonable AAA location within the United States that is convenient for you.

 The rules for the arbitration: